Daxor Corporation Announces Significant Expansion With Five Hospitals Implementing Its BVA-100® Blood Volume Diagnostic for Heart Failure Patients

-/EIN News/ -- Oak Ridge, TN, March 27, 2023 (GLOBE NEWSWIRE) -- Daxor Corporation (NASDAQ: DXR), the global leader in blood volume measurement technology, today announces five new hospitals have implemented the Company’s BVA-100 blood volume diagnostic for clinical use to guide fluid management in heart failure patients during the first quarter of 2023.
+Oak Ridge, TN, March 27, 2023 (GLOBE NEWSWIRE) -- Daxor Corporation DXR, the global leader in blood volume measurement technology, today announces five new hospitals have implemented the Company's BVA-100 blood volume diagnostic for clinical use to guide fluid management in heart failure patients during the first quarter of 2023.
 The addition of these hospitals contributes to the significant growth of blood volume analysis (BVA) sales, while providing additional validation for the use of BVA in the clinical setting.

 Each of the hospital systems represents a significant presence in their regions.
 Two of the hospitals are part of leading healthcare organizations in New Jersey - one that comprises 17 hospitals, and the other that offers more than 400 sites of care, including hospitals, physician practices, urgent care centers, outpatient centers, physical rehabilitation and home care, along with multiple specialty centers and institutes.
 A third site is an academic medical center and is recognized as one of the top heart failure centers in the U.S. with more than 800 physicians in 200 specialties serving patients in Virginia.
 The site in Mississippi is a community-based facility providing care to patients in five counties in northeast Mississippi and three counties in southern Tennessee, while the fifth hospital, located on the Gulf Coast of Florida, has more than 900 physicians and other healthcare professionals.
 It is a well-respected heart health research institute, which also participates in clinical trials targeting new ways to manage, prevent and cure cardiovascular disease.